NSS-SE-Jumpstart/curriculum/projects/clothesline/clothesline.md

 The remainder of this document describes some additional, _challenge_ features you might like to add to your version of the _Clothesline_ game.

 ### Challenge Phase One

+The way that your program displays the guessed letters, is far from ideal.
+If you look at the reference implementation, you'll notice that the letters are printed out individually with a single space in between each letter.

+Your challenge is to make you program behave the same way as the reference implementation.

+### Challenge Phase Two

+Your program prompts the user to enter a single letter, but what happens if the user enteres more than one letter?
+Does it behave the way you'd like?

+For this challenge, you should modify your code, to only work with the first letter the user enters.
+For example, if the user types "dog", your program should behave as though they only typed a "d", and should ignore the "og".

+### Challenge Phase Three

 It's time to get fancy.
 Oh, yes...fancy...